Ligne du Haut-Bugey: Halte de Nurieux-Volognat

 The Haut-Bugey project included construction of this new halt.
 In contrast to a station, a halte is not staffed and has only machines to sell tickets.
 Nurieux-Volognat, is close to the town of Oyonnax which sits at the heart of an industrial cluster specialising in plastics technology.
 There are over 550 companies with 12,000 employees in the trade.
-The only major transport link used to be the autoroute A404 motorway.
+The only major transport link used to be the autoroute A 404 motorway.